-Depending on the type of registration you may be required to renewal every 10 to 15 years.
+Depending on the type of registration you may be required to renew every 10 to 15 years.

 If you do not use / trade your trademark in China for three years an application by another business / person (Chinese or international) to take over your trademark can be accepted by the Chinese registration authorities.

-Please make sure you have a full understand of the renewal process, rule and regulations, etc, before you completing your trademark registration with your local agent.
+Please make sure you have a full understanding of the renewal process, rule and regulations, etc, before you completing your trademark registration with your local agent.

 Trademark registration enables

-Stop Chinese and international companies and people using the registered trademark in Chinese.
+Stop Chinese and international companies and people using the registered trademark in China.

 Request domains using you registered trademark to be closed.

 Stop / control factories reproducing your trademark.